Español | Polski

 FDA Birth Control Warnings

 Mirena was approved by the Food and Drug Administration (FDA) in 2000 and is recommended to women who have had at least one child.
 Mirena was also FDA-approved in 2009 to treat heavy menstrual bleeding in women who prefer intrauterine contraception as their method of birth control, the first time that the FDA has approved an intrauterine device for this purpose.

-Bayer is the subject of numerous lawsuits across the United States alleging Bayer failed to adequately warn women of the risks of the Mirena IUD.
-Bayer has received two warning letters from the U.S. Food and Drug Administration (FDA) alleging Bayer failed to adequately relay risk information about Mirena to potential users.
+Bayer is the subject of numerous lawsuits across the United States, alleging Bayer failed to adequately warn women of the risks of the Mirena IUD.
+Bayer has received two warning letters from the U.S. FDA, alleging Bayer failed to adequately relay risk information about Mirena to potential users.

 Earlier in 2009, Bayer received a warning letter from the FDA regarding other forms of Mirena marketing that were misleading because they make representations about the efficacy of Mirena but failed to communicate any risk information.

-If you or someone you love have experienced serious side effects after using Mirena, you have the right to file a legal claim.
-Our attorneys can help you determine if you have a case and how to file a claim.
-All claims are handled on a contingency fee basis, meaning you do not have to pay attorney fees unless you are awarded compensation.
+If you or someone you love experienced serious side effects after using Mirena, you have the right to file a legal claim.
+Our attorneys can help you determine if you have a Mirena IUD injury lawsuit, a Mirena brain injury lawsuit or another type of case.
+If so, we will work with you on filing a claim for compensation.
+All Mirena injury claims are handled on a contingency fee basis, meaning you do not have to pay attorney fees unless you are awarded compensation.

-If you would like the attorneys at Nolan Law Group to review your case, please contact us.
+If you would like the Mirena IUD lawyers at Nolan Law Group to review your case, please contact us.